 2. Go to Foodie Heaven at the Ancient Mercat Central de València (Valencia Central Market)

-A genuine snapshot of everyday life in Valencia.
+A snapshot of everyday life in Valencia.

 This beautifully designed ancient market is typical of great Valencian architecture.
 Elegant and elaborate, yet somehow utilitarian at the same time.
 If you’ve explored Barcelona and Madrid before then imagine Mercado de San Miguel of Madrid, not La Boqueria of Barcelona.
 Sylvie and I wandered everywhere in Valencia trying to find a supermarket before realising that there weren’t any, because everyone comes here, to the Central Market.
 It’s not just for the tourists, it’s for the community.